-Rather than neglecting your oral hygiene, you must face your fears and book an appointment with a qualified dentist.
+Rather than neglecting your oral hygiene, you must face your fears and book your first appointment with a dentist.
 To do so, read the below advice on how to overcome dental anxiety.

 Talk to Your Dentist

-It is important to realize you are not alone when struggling with dental anxiety, as it is a common fear for many patients.
-It might, however, help to discuss your worries with a qualified dentist or orthodontist in Canberra during an appointment, who can provide reassurance that you are in safe, capable hands.
+It is important to realise you are not alone when struggling with dental anxiety, as it is a common fear for many patients.
+It might, however, help to discuss your worries with a qualified dentist during an appointment, who can provide reassurance that you are in safe, capable hands.
 Plus, as they will have extensive experience treating various anxious patients, you can rest assured they will have much patience and understanding during a check-up or a procedure.

 Don’t Be Embarrassed